All submissions must be made through the Philosophy of Science Editorial Manager website.

 Manuscripts should be submitted to Philosophy of Science with the understanding that upon publication copyright will be transferred to the Philosophy of Science Association.
 The author will maintain the right to put an electronic pre-print copy of the paper on a personal web site.

 Philosophy of Science will not use your personal information for any reason that is not related to your business with the journal, nor will we sell, rent, or give it to any other person or organization.
-If your paper is accepted for publication, your contact information will be sent to the University of Chicago Press.
+If your paper is accepted for publication, your contact information will be sent to the Cambridge University Press.